nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

       custom rsettxantenna *<antenna>*

-The ``<antenna>`` argument indicates the antenna id.
+The ``<antenna>`` argument indicates the antenna ID.
 It can either be ``0`` or ``1``.

-See the following example:
+For example:

    .. parsed-literal::
       :class: highlight

       custom rsettxantenna *1*

-rsetrxantenna - Set DUT RX antenna id
+rsetrxantenna - Set DUT RX antenna ID
 =====================================

 It sets the antenna used by the DUT device for RX operations.